soroushfathi/Classification_Oxford102_CNN/README.md

 ## Dataset

 The Oxford Flowers dataset contains images of 102 flower categories.
-Data will be downloaded while running the notebook.
+The data will be downloaded while the notebook is running.
 For this project, we divide the dataset as follows:
 - **A dataset**: First 80 classes.
 - **B dataset**: Remaining 20 classes.